-Our study showed that catheter ablation for AF was associated with the lower risk of both Alzheimer’s disease and vascular dementia.
-Given the relationship between AF and stroke, vascular dementia, encompassing both multi-infarct and small vessel disease dementia, might be considered as an obvious contributory factor for cognitive decline in AF population.6, 34 Generally in this study, the association of ablation with lower risk was more pronounced for vascular dementia than for Alzheimer’s disease.
-However, these results was not consistently observed after additionally censoring patients at the time of incident stroke suggesting that the reduction of overt stroke may account for the observed association of ablation with lower dementia risk.
+Our study shows that catheter ablation for AF was associated with the lower risk of both Alzheimer’s disease and vascular dementia.
+Given the relationship between AF and stroke, vascular dementia, encompassing both multi-infarct and small vessel disease dementia, might be considered as an obvious contributory factor for cognitive decline in AF population.6, 34 In general, the association of ablation with lower risk was more pronounced for vascular dementia than for Alzheimer’s disease.
+However, these results were not consistently observed after additionally censoring patients at the time of incident stroke suggesting that the reduction of overt stroke may account for the observed association of ablation with lower dementia risk.

-Alzheimer’s disease is overall the most common type of dementia.
-AF has been identified as a risk factor for Alzheimer’s disease.7, 8 In the majority of cases, the brains of patients with Alzheimer’s disease have shown vascular microinfarcts, white matter lesions, or vessel wall alterations.32 Experimentally induced cerebral micro-emboli in aged rats have induced beta-amyloid accumulation and increased hyperphosphorylated tau reactivity in both the infarcted and adjacent regions of the brain,33 suggesting a possible association of the former with Alzheimer’s disease pathophysiology.
-Vascular risk factors have been correlated with a risk of Alzheimer’s dementia in many epidemiological studies.32 These vascular attributes might help explain the association between AF and increased risk of Alzheimer’s disease or between ablation and decreased risk of Alzheimer’s disease.
+Alzheimer’s disease is overall the most common type of dementia, and AF has been identified as a risk factor for Alzheimer’s disease.7, 8 In the majority of cases, the brains of patients with Alzheimer’s disease show vascular microinfarcts, white matter lesions, or vessel wall alterations.32 Experimentally induced cerebral micro-emboli in aged rats have induced beta-amyloid accumulation and increased hyperphosphorylated tau reactivity in both the infarcted and adjacent regions of the brain,33 suggesting a possible association of the former with Alzheimer’s disease pathophysiology.
+Vascular risk factors have been correlated with a higher risk of Alzheimer’s dementia in many epidemiological studies.32 These vascular attributes might help explain the association between AF and the increased risk of Alzheimer’s disease, or between ablation and a decreased risk of Alzheimer’s disease.

-Although we were able to observe the association between ablation and lower dementia risk across all subgroups, the association was accentuated especially in patients with cardioversion or repeated ablation, and those with optimal anticoagulation.
-This finding suggests the effect of reduction of dementia by ablation might be related with the maintenance of sinus rhythm, and the reduction of stroke in those without optimal anticoagulation.
+Although we were able to observe an association between ablation and lower dementia risk across all subgroups, the association was accentuated especially in patients with prior cardioversion or repeated ablation, and those with optimal anticoagulation.
+This finding suggests the effect of reduction of dementia by ablation might be related with the maintenance of sinus rhythm, and the reduction of stroke in those with optimal anticoagulation.

 Study limitations

 The present study has several limitations.
 Although administrative databases are increasingly used for clinical research, such studies are potentially susceptible to inaccuracies arising from coding errors.
-To minimize this problem, we applied the definition that we had validated in previous studies using the Korean NHIS database.
+To minimize this problem, we applied the definition that we had validated in previous studies using the Korean NHIS database [refs].
 Second, our observational study findings cannot be used to establish causal relationships and residual confounding is likely to persist even after propensity score matching and weighting.
 Therefore, to check out the presence of confounding by indication, the falsification endpoints were assessed.
 No evidence of a hidden bias working in favor of ablation was found.
 Finally, level of education, baseline cognitive function, and quality of anticoagulation were not assessed and not included in our logistic regression models calculating propensity scores.

 Conclusions

-Among patients with AF, catheter ablation was associated with lower incidences of overall dementia, and Alzheimer’s and vascular dementia, independently of clinical stroke.
+In this nationwide cohort of AF patients treated with catheter ablation or medical therapy, ablation was associated with lower risks of overall dementia.
+This relationship was also evident after censoring for incident stroke, and adjusting for clinical confounders.

 Acknowledgements